Assessment and rating process

 The department uses evidence to inform our planning and decision-making.
 When assessing the level of risk, we look at:

-• Specific risk: including information we hold on individual applicants or services.
+• Specific risk: including information about individual applicants or services.

 By targeting our resources using a risk-based approach, we: